Welcome to the Plains: Critical reception

 Welcome to the Plains received generally positive reviews from critics.
-In a write-up from UK-based publication Entertainment Focus, reviewer Emma Jordan described the album as a "stunning tribute to self-discovery, as well as home and ancestors" and complimenting Flores' "wry observations", the hopeful nature of several of the tracks, and the "new king of traditional, earthy, rural-leaning country sound".
-Writing for The Bluegrass Situation, banjo player Justin Hiltner declared "Welcome to the Plains is one of the most remarkable records of 2024; it continues a tone long set in Flores’ career and music, even before this current inflection point and its substantial momentum.
+In a write-up from UK-based publication Entertainment Focus, reviewer Emma Jordan described the album as a "stunning tribute to self-discovery, as well as home and ancestors" and complimenting Flores' "wry observations", the hopeful nature of several of the tracks, and the "traditional, earthy, rural-leaning country sound".
+Writing for The Bluegrass Situation, banjo player Justin Hiltner declared, "Welcome to the Plains is one of the most remarkable records of 2024; it continues a tone long set in Flores’ career and music, even before this current inflection point and its substantial momentum.
 Wyatt Flores is bound for longevity, for many more successes, for many more millions of plays, as long as he remains exactly who he is: Wyatt Flores".
 Creed Miller of Country Central awarded the album 8.9 out of 10 and citied the title track, "Forget Your Voice", and "Oh Susannah" as highlights of the project.
-He summarised that "With expectations higher than they have ever been for the young Oklahoman, he stepped up to the plate and knocked them out of the park.
+He summarised by writing, "with expectations higher than they have ever been for the young Oklahoman, he stepped up to the plate and knocked them out of the park.
 From the writing and production to the raw vocals, Wyatt Flores shows a lot of maturity, making it hard to believe this is his debut album.
 Real thought and time were put into the project, and it showed.
 With no skips on the record, he surpasses expectations and proves he can hang with some of the best names in country music."